numbbo/coco/README.md

 This code reimplements the original Comparing Continous Optimizer platform (http://coco.gforge.inria.fr/), now rewritten fully in ANSI C with the other languages calling the C code.
-Languages currently available are Java, MATLAB, and Python.
-Languages available in near future are C++, Octave, and possibly R.
+Languages currently available are C, Java, MATLAB, and Python.
+Languages available in near future are C++, Octave.
+Contributions to link further languages are more than welcome.

 Requirements
 ------------